 In addition to their right to appeal, children who have not been offered a place at Sacred Heart Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
-The waiting list will be maintained until the last day of the summer term 2022 and will then be discarded.
+The waiting list will be maintained until 31st December and will then be discarded.
+Parents may apply to Sacred Heart Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year when it will be discarded.